Fujifilm X-E3 vs Nikon D7200

-If the count of individual advantages (bullet points above) is taken as a guide, the D7200 comes out slightly ahead of the X-E3 (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-E3 and the Nikon D7200 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.